Tool Reviews 8 min read

 RefundYourSOL is one of the more established tools in this space.
 It has a longer track record, more public user feedback, and decent documentation that helps users understand what rent recovery actually is.

-The 15% fee is higher than some alternatives, and the server-side processing model means your transaction data passes through their backend.
-This isn’t inherently unsafe, but it does require more trust in the operator compared to client-side tools.
+The 15% base fee is on the higher side, and the API-assisted model means transaction construction happens on their backend, though signing remains client-side.
+This isn’t inherently unsafe, but it does require more trust in the operator compared to fully client-side tools.

 What we liked:

-• Has been operating longer than some alternatives
+• Has been operating longer than most alternatives

 • More documentation on the site than some competitors